ALGIERS

 Mohamed Ben Ali El Abbar, president of the Council of Administration of the Emirate Group EMAAR, presented five «megaprojects» to Algerian President Abdelaziz Bouteflika, during a ceremony which took place Saturday, July 15, within the Palace of the People of Algiers.
 A shopping centre and three high-rise office buildings rising with the top of the commercial zone will accompany the project.

 The third project will relate to restructuring an area of Algiers, qualified by the originators of the project of “city of wellness”.
 El Abbar indicated to the journalists that the complex would be “agreeable for all those which will want to combine tourism and well-being or tourism and relaxation”.
-The complex will include a university, a research center and a medical centre.
+The complex will include a university, a research centre and a medical centre.
 This 90 hectares site will include shopping centres, residential zones with high standard apartments and a golf course surrounded by villas and hotels.
 Two other residential zones, including 1.800 apartments and 40 high standard villas, will be built on the surrounding hills.

 The fifth project is that of the tourist complex Colonel Abbès, which will be located 25 km west from Algiers.
 This complex will include several retail zones, meeting places, and residential zones composed of apartments and villas with views of the sea.
-Currently there is another project under construction, by the name of Algiers Medina.
+Currently, there is another project under construction, by the name of Algiers Medina.
 The first step of the project is nearly complete.

 Infrastructure